A new threat arrives from a deadly bomb cyclone that just blasted the Northwest with hurricane-force gusts - Local News 8

 Another bomb cyclone could develop and rapidly strengthen just off the West Coast on Friday.
 This new storm will likely be weaker than the first, but will still juice up the region’s rain threat and could also usher in another round of damaging winds.

-CNN’s Isaac Yee, Sara Smart and Mike Madrigal contributed to this report.
+CNN’s Isaac Yee, Sara Smart, Andy Rose and Mike Madrigal contributed to this report.

 The-CNN-Wire